nesaorg/Equivariant-Encryption-for-AI/README.md

 # About Equivariant Encryption (EE)

 At Nesa, privacy is a critical objective.
-On our path toward universal private AI, we confronted a key challenge: **how can we perform inference on neural networks without exposing the underlying input and output data to external parties while returning requests with no latency?** Traditional approaches, such as differential privacy, ZKML or homomorphic encryption (HE), while conceptually strong, fall short in practical deployments for complex neural architectures.
+On our path toward universal private AI, we confronted a key challenge: **how can we perform inference on neural networks without exposing the underlying input and output data to external parties, while returning requests with no latency?** Traditional approaches, such as differential privacy, ZKML or homomorphic encryption (HE), while conceptually strong, fall short in practical deployments for complex neural architectures.
 These methods struggle to handle non-linear operations efficiently, often imposing substantial computational overhead that makes them infeasible to integrate into real-time or large-scale systems.

 ## Equivariant Encryption (EE) vs. Homomorphic Encryption (HE)